HaodongL/cs289_proj/README.md

         b). nnls (non-negative least square)
         c). solnp (Nonlinear optimization using augmented Lagrange method)

-    6. Pipeline
-        A pipeline is a learner compose two or more learners.
-        So the output of a learner in the pipeline will be the input of the next learner.

-    7. Screener (with pipeline)
+    6. Screener
         a). univariate test
         b).
 L1 penalization

+    7. Pipeline
+        A pipeline is a learner compose two or more learners.
+        So the output of a learner in the pipeline will be the input of the next learner.
+        For example, a univariate test screener followed by a xgboost can be a pipeline.

     8. Variable Importance
         rank features based on the change of cv risks before and after permuting each feature.